v-fox/live_opensuse_hsf/README.md

 ------
 ⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues
-	KDE: dolphin, bluedevil, yakuake, kwrite, okular, gwenview
+	KDE: 	konqueror (feature-rich file manager), not dolphin because of its plasma & entire KDE4 workspace dependency bluedevil (bluez control),
+		yakuake (handy console),
+		kwrite (good simple editor),
+		okular (useful doc viewer),
+		gwenview (useful image viewer)
-	GNOME: nm-applet (this is _the only_ NM GUI that can launch in any DE), baobab
+	GNOME: 	nm-applet (this is _the only_ NM GUI that can launch in any DE)

 Building:
 ---------